 Right from when Steve Jobs insisted the Mac had to have dialog boxes with rounded corners instead of straight rectangles, Apple has been known for sweating the details.
 This time, it's continuing to do so with a pair of patents including one that, following minute adjustments, has now been granted for a second time.

-"Feedback coordination for a virtual interaction," the first of two newly-granted patents, concentrates on something you've not realised in real life but would notice if an AR or VR environment got it wrong.
+"Feedback coordination for a virtual interaction," the patent granted in September 2020, concentrates on something you've not realised in real life but would notice if an AR or VR environment got it wrong.
 When you're at a concert with a friend, the two of you are hearing subtly different sounds, just because of where you're sitting.

 It's not that your pal is behind a pillar in the cheap seats, and you're in the front row.
 The same thing happens when you stand up or walk by everyone's knees on your way out.
 The music sounds different — infinitesimally so, but different — depending on where you are.